ome/omero-guide-scripts/docs/extended_description.rst

 .. image:: images/annotation_11_exclude_import.png

-* Target ID colname: the name of the column in the .csv that contains the objects IDs
+* Target ID colname: the name of the column in the CSV that contains the objects IDs
-* Target name colname: the name of the column in the .csv that contains the objects names
+* Target name colname: the name of the column in the CSV that contains the objects names
 * Columns to exclude: <ID> will exclude the column containing the objects IDs,
   <NAME> will do the same for the objects names, and additional columns can